 To use it, pour water into the bottom part and fill the filter with ground espresso.
 On the stove, heat the water until it boils and the liquid espresso moves to the upper chamber of the pot.
 Now it is ready to be poured into an awaiting espresso cup.

 Homemade pasta is the way to go.
 I have fond memories of eating at Nana’s house.
 She made her own pasta, and it was amazing.
 I feel bad that she never got to teach me how to make pasta from scratch.
 Everything about it was perfect.

 The old fashioned Sicilians still make pasta as Nana did.
 Much of the younger generation use a pasta machine.
 Princess Kim, my daughter, has one and loves it.

 There are many different manufacturers, but the Marcato Atlas is the one recommended by culinary professionals.
 The machine is simple to use and allows you fresh pasta whenever you like.
 No need to buy boxed pasta again.

-This reasonably priced machine makes lasagne, fettuccine, and tagliolini (thinner than fettuccine).
+This reasonably priced machine makes lasagna, fettuccine, and tagliatelle (thinner than fettuccine).
 A dial controls the thickness of the dough.
 There are attachments that you can purchase separately.
-Best of all It is easy to clean.
-Shop now.
+Best of all, it is easy to clean.